apbetioli/DotaBrain/README.md

 ## Depends

-Depends on Dota2Mongo to populate the database.
+Depends on <a href="https://github.com/apbetioli/Dota2Mongo">Dota2Mongo</a> to populate the database.

 ## Prepare the data